• Skip to primary navigation

 Tips and tricks

-• Use regular walnuts!
-Not roasted, not salted, just regular walnuts.
+• Use raw walnuts.
+Not roasted, not salted, just regular raw walnuts.

-• Use room temp ingredients!
+• Use room temperature ingredients.
 This helps make sure that they all combine together really seamlessly for the best cake.
 It's especially important for the buttercream because the butter won't whip the same if it's cold.
 More on why this is important here.

 FAQs